 - Upon receipt of your split specimen request, the MRO must direct the laboratory to forward the split specimen to a second HHS-certified laboratory

-Return to Duty after a Failed Random Drug Test:
+Return to Duty After A Pilot Failed Random Drug Test

 Step 1: You must meet with the SAP for a face-to-face evaluation.
 The SAP must recommend education and/or treatment and document the evaluation in a written report that is provided to your current or future employer.